 There was also a study into civil applications of this technology, to see if passengers would use the concept to cross between new york and London.
 In this case, it made economical sense for the tug to not land at either and simply drag the commercial planes, in this case, 747s, over the north Atlantic tracks two at a time, as long as crew replacement requirements would permit.

 The study concludes that while 747s would be good, a new aircraft would be required to truly take advantage of this concept.
 Alas, there are a few good reasons why this aircraft was never built.
 For one, the nuclear technology was nowhere near ready for such an application.
-Nuclear reactors at the time were heavy and there were concerns about a fission plane crashing or having a malfuncion and polluting half the world’s ocean.
+Nuclear reactors at the time were heavy and there were concerns about a fission plane crashing or having a malfunction and polluting half the world’s ocean.